Gola malimbe

-The Gola malimbe or Ballman's malimbe (Malimbus ballmanni) is a species of bird in the family Ploceidae.
+The Gola malimbe or Ballmann's malimbe (Malimbus ballmanni) is a species of bird in the family Ploceidae.

 Description

 The Gola malimbe is a black forest weaver, the males have an orange-yellow nape, bright golden-yellow crescent on the breast and golden yellow patch on the vent.
 The female is almost completely black with an indistinct yellowish crescent on the breast.
 Juveniles are similar to the adults but duller and the yellow on the breast extends to the throat..
 Length is 17 cm.

 Voice

 The males song includes a series of unmusical, chattering sounds followed by a wheezing phrase and lasts roughly three seconds "cheg chig cheg cheg chega zzzzzzzzzzzzzzzz", and is similar to that of the village weaver.
 The females' song is similar but lacks the wheezing part at the end "cheg cheg chig chag chaaag cheg chiiig".

 Distribution and habitat

 The Gola malimbe is found in west Africa where there are three known populations, the first in the Gola Forest in Sierra Leone and in western Liberia, the second from eastern Liberia to western Ivory Coast and the third in Diecke Forest Reserve in Guinea.

 Its natural habitat is lowland primary rainforest, lightly logged forest and old secondary growth.